The 12 Best Flashlights in 2024

 $

-For anyone who wants a flashlight for practical reasons and then a fidget toy for the rest of the time, check out the AceBeam Rider RX Titanium.
+For anyone that wants a flashlight for practical reasons and then a fidget toy for the rest of the time, check out the AceBeam Rider RX Titanium.
 As the name implies, this flashlight uses a double-barreled titanium design that better insulates (and simply looks cool).
-While the 3.7-inch titanium build makes it durable enough for the most rugged everyday carry kits, the built-in mechanical switch, and bolt-action barrel design also let it act as the perfect fidget toy.
-It has a maximum output of 650 lumens and uses a CRI90 light, which is surprisingly close to natural light, so you can accurately see the colors of whatever you’re looking at.
+While the 3.7-inch titanium build allows it to be durable enough for the most rugged EDC kits, the built-in mechanical switch and bolt-action barrel design also lets it act as the perfect fidget toy.
+It has a maximum output of 650 lumens and uses a CRI90 light which is surprisingly close to natural light, so you can accurately see the colors of whatever you’re looking at.
 You’ll get five different lights, including Ultra-low, Low, Medium, High, and an SOS strobe that can go for roughly 53 hours.

 CR123A